dinakaranonline/blog/_posts/2020-08-01-AWS-for-Application-And-Solution-Architects-And-Back-End-Developers.md

 **1. AWS Basics**

 A real high-level explainer on what AWS and Cloud Computing is all about.
-Gives a good overview of various services etc. This will give AWS Practitioner level knowledge of AWS.
+This will give a good overview of various services etc, a AWS Practitioner level knowledge.
 I would suggest not to spend more than a couple of hours on this.

 **2. AWS Serverless Stack of Lambda, API Gateway, DynamoDB and S3**